h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_rule_fit.rst

 the data to build a rule feature set, and fits a sparse linear model (LASSO) to the rule feature set joined with the original feature set.

 Sparkling Water provides API for H2O RuleFit in Scala and Python.
 The following sections describe how to train the RuleFit model in Sparkling Water in both languages.
-See also :ref:`parameters_H2ORuleFit`.
+See also :ref:`parameters_H2ORuleFit` and :ref:`model_details_H2ORuleFitMOJOModel`.

 .. content-tabs::